 What we’re doing

-The BHA is a longstanding member of the Sex Education Forum (SEF) and of the PSHE Association, and we recommend both organisations’ work to teachers, school managers and governors.
-The BHA’s Campaigns Manager also sits on SEF’s advisory group.
+Humanists UK is a longstanding member of the Sex Education Forum (SEF) and of the PSHE Association, and we recommend both organisations’ work to teachers, school managers and governors.
+Humanists UK’s Campaigns Manager also sits on SEF’s advisory group.

 Prior to the 2010 General Election, we were supportive of the then-Labour Government’s plans to place PSHE on the National Curriculum, and were bitterly disappointed when those plans were later dropped as the Children, Schools and Families Act was not passed until the wash-up period right before the election.